cogini/mix_deploy/README.md

 [Distillery](https://github.com/bitwalker/distillery) release.

-It supports deployment to the local machine, bare-metal servers and deployemnt to cloud servers using e.g. [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
+It supports deployment to the local machine, bare-metal servers and deployment to cloud servers using e.g. [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).

 It works by generating a set of scripts under the project `bin` directory which can be run on the local machine or copied to a target machine to handle